ChloieP/data-structures-and-algorithms/code-challenges/401/quickSort/LECTURE-NOTES.md

 Quick sort is a divide and conquer algorithm that picks an element as pivot and partitions the array around the pivot.
 The pivot may be chosen in one of these ways.
 * Always pick first element as pivot.
-* Always pick last element as pivot (implemented below)
+* Always pick last element as pivot.
 * Pick a random element as pivot.
 * Pick median as pivot.